buiapp/reaktiv/docs/api/compute-signal.md

 ## Error Handling

-If the computation function raises an exception, the computed signal catches it and:

-1. Logs the exception via `traceback.print_exc()`
-2. Returns the default value if one was provided, or the last successfully computed value
+When a computed signal's computation function raises an exception, the exception is propagated to the caller.
+This allows you to handle errors at the appropriate level in your application.

 ```python
 from reaktiv import Signal, Computed